DHTMLX/docs-spreadsheet/docs/functions.md

 ### Boolean operators

-You can compare two values via using logical expressions that in any given case will only return either TRUE or FALSE.
+You can compare two values with logical expressions that return either TRUE or FALSE.

 | Operator | Example       | Description                                                                                              |
 | :------- | :------------ | :------------------------------------------------------------------------------------------------------- |